J-Sek/vuetify-nuxt-example/post.md

 pnpm dev
 ```

-**Note**: If you selected "no" for `vuetify-nuxt-module`, you might see the page did not load any CSS (except theme).
-You can quickly fix it by going into adding a new file `main.scss` with `@use 'vuetify';` inside and referencing it from nuxt or with `import '../assets/main.scss'` from `plugins/vuetify.ts`.

 ## You cannot improve what you don't measure

 Nuxt uses Vite under the hood to build assets for production.
 Sizes are all layed out in the logs.